Boitumelo2019/WEDE5020PART2/README.md

 Thank you for considering FAB DECORATIONS for your event planning needs.
 We looking forward to making your next event unforgettable!

+Test and Iterate

+Devices used to test and iterate
+-desktop/laptop